WinterAxis/ESV-MD-Bible/The_Bible_esv/42_Luke/Luke_22.md

 So they all said, "Are you the Son of God, then?"
 And he said to them, **"You say that I am."**

 ###### 71
 Then they said, "What further testimony do we need?
-We have heard it ourselves from his own lips." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+We have heard it ourselves from his own lips."

 ***